the verify pillar

 What's served right now.

 Every cryptographic asset on deny.sh has a published Subresource Integrity (SRI) hash.
-These are the SHA-384 digests of the exact bytes our server is sending you for the v=74 / v=122 bundle.
+These are the SHA-384 digests of the exact bytes our server is sending you.
 Recompute them locally, paste them into your integrity attribute, and your browser will refuse to execute any byte that doesn't match.
+This table is generated from the live manifest; for an authoritative, self-running check, use Proof D — Asset integrity self-check above, which hashes the served bytes in your browser and compares them to the manifest.

 Asset Bytes SRI hash (sha384)